Kitchen Renovation Permits in Vancouver (2026 Guide)

 Do I need a permit to replace kitchen cabinets in Vancouver?

-Usually not if it’s a like-for-like replacement and you aren’t changing plumbing, electrical, or ventilation.
-If you add outlets, circuits, or move the sink/dishwasher, permits may be required.
+Usually not if it is a like-for-like replacement and you are not changing plumbing, electrical, ventilation, or walls.
+If you add outlets, circuits, or move the sink or dishwasher, permits may be required.

 Do I need a permit to install a kitchen backsplash?

 Backsplashes are typically cosmetic.
-Permits are generally only triggered if electrical work is involved (like adding new outlets or moving existing ones).
+Permits are generally only triggered if electrical work is involved, such as adding new outlets, moving existing outlets, or changing wiring.

 When do electrical permits apply in a kitchen renovation?

-Electrical permits are common when you add circuits for appliances, relocate outlets, rework lighting, or upgrade panels.
+Electrical permits are common when you add circuits for appliances, relocate outlets, rework lighting, add under-cabinet lighting, or upgrade panels.
 Kitchens are heavily regulated for safety and load requirements.

 Do condo kitchen renovations require permits?

 They can.
-Condos also require strata approvals almost always.
-Even if a city permit isn’t required, strata rules may demand documentation, insurance, elevator bookings, protection, and work-hour compliance.
+Condos also usually require strata approvals.
+Even if a city permit is not required, strata rules may demand documentation, insurance, elevator bookings, protection, acoustic details, and work-hour compliance.

 Where should I start if I’m budgeting and planning?